papaproger/magicsquare/README.md

 About
 ---

 Move the square over the grid.
-Cast a glance at the screenshot [here](https://github.com/papaproger/magicsquare/blob/main/WhatItLooksLike.jpg).
 Play the game [here](https://papaproger.github.io/magicsquare/).

 by
 ---